medic/cht-docs/content/en/design/user-experience-research/technical-working-sessions.md

 1. Have the session participants introduce themselves
 2. Explain the purpose and duration of the session
+3. If a Medic-Initiated Session:
-3. Confirm the priority order of the topics before starting
+    1. Confirm the priority order of the topics before starting
+4. If a Partner-Initiated Session:
+    1. Hand over to partner and allow them to lead the session based on their issues priority
-4. Ask permission to record the conversation and start recording
+5. Ask permission to record the conversation and start recording
-5. Begin reviewing each topic, asking the user to provide additional context before diving in
+6. Begin reviewing each topic, asking the user to provide additional context before diving in
-6. Once all topics have been covered, ask the user if they have any questions or anything they’d like to discuss
+7. Once all topics have been covered, ask the user if they have any questions or anything they’d like to discuss
-7. Agree on potential next steps from the call
+8. Agree on potential next steps from the call
-8. Thank them for their time and let them know to encourage a continual discussion after the call; on the forum or via email
+9. Thank them for their time and let them know to encourage a continual discussion after the call; on the forum or via email

 #### Tips: